 WHAT does not have a way to iterate over two lists, but it can be used to produce the answer.
 Here are two completely different ways:

-8.\ // get all 8's [1-4]/#=1 \ // yield those 8's which begin with a 4 [5-8]/#=1 \ // from the previous, yield those 8's which end with a 4 /0I z7. // use the slate as word source and get those starting with Z
+8.\ // get all 8's [1-4]/#=1 \ // yield those 8's which begin with a 4 [5-8]/#=1 \ // from previous, yield those 8's ending with a 4 /0I z7. // use slate as source; get those starting with Z

 You are presented with a quiz to find all the 4-letter words in